alebricio/alebricio/README.md

 ## About me 👋

 Hi!
 My name is Alejandra Bricio and I'm a software developer.
-I'm a collaborative and innovative person always excited to start a new and interesting projects.
+I'm a collaborative person always excited to start a new and interesting projects.

   <a href="https://www.linkedin.com/in/alejandrabricio/">
 <img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/>